-Due for delivery in 2022, Heesen's all-aluminium 80 metre superyacht Project Cosmos features a "muscular and timeless" exterior styling by British studio Winch Design, with Sinot Yacht Architecture & Design designing the yacht's interiors.
+Due for delivery in 2022, Heesen's all-aluminium 80 metre superyacht Galactica (previously codenamed Project Cosmos) features a "muscular and timeless" exterior styling by British studio Winch Design, with Sinot Yacht Architecture & Design designing the yacht's interiors.
 Sold in March 2018, the yacht will be powered by four MTU 4000 M73 engines totalling 19,000hp for a top speed of 30 knots.

-The 117m superyacht Project Y719 is set to be Oceanco's new flagship when delivered in 2022.
+The 117m superyacht Project Y719, now named Infinity, is set to be Oceanco's new flagship when delivered in 2022.
 The yacht, which hit the water in 2021, was designed by Espen Øino and features an interior penned by Sinot Exclusive Yacht Design.
 Other details include a steel hull, aluminium superstructure and five decks.

 Glimpsed for the first time in 2020, Lürssen’s in-build 90 metre Project 1601 features exterior design penned by the legendary Espen Øino, which will be “dominated by planar surfaces, straight lines and angular corners,” according to the yard.
 Interior design meanwhile comes courtesy of Dölker + Voges.